appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 | Value 	| `Personal Info` 	|

-In this configuration, `defaulttab` acts as a unique identifier, while the Value Field represents the name of the tab you want to navigate to, which, in this case, is the next tab `Personal Info`.
+In this configuration, `defaulttab` acts as a unique identifier, while the Value field represents the name of the tab you want to navigate to, which, in this case, is the next tab `Personal Info`.

 This setup stores the next tab's name in the `defaulttab` key, which can then be used for navigation in subsequent steps.